aurbac/tutorial-video-games-sales-assistant/sam-bedrock-video-games-sales-assistant/README.md

                  And here is the history of the actions the function calling agent has taken so far in this conversation: <history>$responses$</history>.

                  For your final response include:
-                 - rationale: Provide the rationale used to generate the SQL queries (In the same language as the user input).
+                 - rationale: If SQL queries were executed, provide the rationale used to generate the SQL queries (In the same language as the user input); otherwise, return an empty value.
-                 - queries: Provide the executed SQL queries to have the finale response.
+                 - queries: Provide the executed SQL queries to answer the question.
-                 - tetxt: Your final response to the question (In the same language as the user input).
+                 - summary: If SQL queries were executed, provide a summary about your answer to the question in an executive-style format (In the same language as the user input).
-                 - summary: Provide a summary about your final response to the question in an executive-style format.
-Do not include the heading 'Executive Summary' as part of the summary (In the same language as the user input).
+                 - text: Your answer to the question (In the same language as the user input).

                  Separate the response in the XML tags as follows:
                  <rationale></rationale>
                  <queries></queries>
+                 <summary></summary>
                  <text></text>
-                 <summary></summary>

                  Please output your transformed response within <final_response></final_response> XML tags.
                  "